bots-garden/ollama-deepseek-coder/README.md

     "messages": [
         {
             "role": "system",
-            "content": "You are a helpful assistant."
+            "content": "You are a programming assistant."
         },
         {
             "role": "user",
-            "content": "Hello!"
+            "content": "write me an hello world program in GoLang" }
-        }
+    ],
-    ]
+    "stream": false
-}'
+}' | jq
 ```